imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - dZ1 = W2.T * dZ2 * dg(Z1)
   - dW1 = 1/m * dZ1 X.T
   - dB1 = 1/m * SUM(dZ1)
-- Repeat the gradient descent
-  - update the weights and biases based on dW2, dW1, dB2, and dB1
+- Repeat to update the weights and biases based on dW2, dW1, dB2, and dB1
 - Random initialization
   - If initializing with weights all zeros, we compute similar functions in backpropagation, in other words, it computes only one hidden unit (all the hidden units are symmetric)
   - W1 = np.random.randn((2, 2)) * 0.01